Concentrated Geo-Privacy: Experiments

 \section{Experiments}

 We perform experiments on a dataset containing mobility traces of taxi cabs \cite{epfl-mobility-20090224}.
 The dataset contains approximately $500$ trajectories which were collected over 30 days in the Bay Area of San Francisco.
 Most ($> 95\%$) of these trajectories contain $5000-30000$ points with an average of $20000$ points.
 Each trajectory corresponds to one collection of points in $(\mathbb{R}^2)^n$.
 We convert the GPS coordinates into $\mathbb{R}^2$ coordinates via the Mercator projection, with meters ($\mathrm{m}$) being the units of distance.
 As argued in \cite{andres2013geo,chatzikokolakis2013broadening}, the choice of the distance unit is unimportant as all it matters is $\varepsilon \cdot \dist(x,x')$ ($\rho \cdot \dist(x,x')^2$ for CGP).
-If for example kilometers are used, we can just scale up $\varepsilon$ by a factor of $10^3$ (scaling up $\rho$ by a factor of $10^6$).
-The values of $\rho$ used in these experiments are in the range $[5\cdot 10^{-8},5\cdot 10^{-4}]$, corresponding to $\varepsilon$ values in the range of approximately $0.002$ (i.e. $2$ per $1000$m) to $0.2$ (i.e. $2$ per $10$m).
+If for example kilometers are used, we can just scale up $\varepsilon$ by a factor of $10^3$ (resp. scale up $\rho$ by a factor of $10^6$). {Also, mechanisms employing different distance units can be composed after converting to the same distance unit.} The values of $\rho$ used in these experiments are in the range $[5\cdot 10^{-8},5\cdot 10^{-4}]$, corresponding to $\varepsilon$ values in the range of approximately $0.002$ (i.e. $2$ per $1000$m) to $0.2$ (i.e. $2$ per $10$m).
 We also include the same set of experiments for larger privacy budgets ($\rho$ ranging from $10^{-4}$ to $1$) in Appendix~\ref{sec:experiments_lp}.
-The code for all the experiments can be found at: \url{https://github.com/PrivateRep0/ConcentratedGeoPrivacy}.
+The code for all the experiments can be found at: \url{https://github.com/hkustDB/ConcentratedGeoPrivacy}.

 We examine the error with respect to various parameter settings.
 The parameters of interest are the number of input points ($n$), privacy level ($\rho$) and the number of neighbors ($k$).
 When we compare $\rho$-CGP algorithms with $\varepsilon$-GP algorithms, we advantage the latter with a larger privacy budget using the relationship described in Lemma~\ref{lm:cgp_dDGP} with $\delta=10^{-10}$ and $\varepsilon \Delta\ge 10$.
 Following the discussion after Lemma~\ref{lm:cgp_dDGP}, the differences in the privacy guarantees between GP and CGP are thus negligible.
 In each experiment, we randomly select $50$ collections of points and we sample $n$ points from each collection to be used as inputs to the algorithms.
 If a collection has less than $n$ points, all of its points will be used.
 Each experiment is repeated $25$ times and we report the mean, the $25$th and $75$th percentiles.
 We group the experiments by application as follows: